About iMPACT LENS

 Centering transformative stories about stolen people on stolen land.

-iMPACT LENS is a narrative justice initiative of Cathartic Muse providing resources and training in non-extractive media-based storytelling and impact producing to BIPoC creatives.
+iMPACT LENS is a narrative justice initiative providing resources and training in non-extractive media-based storytelling and impact producing to BIPoC creatives.

 We believe in the power of impact-driven radical storytelling to inspire healing from generational trauma and empower marginalized communities to liberate themselves from oppressive narratives that do not serve them.